 - The work experience required for ACCA is 1-2 years whereas CPA requires 3 years.
 Both ACCA vs CPA degrees require a minimum qualification of graduation.

-- ACCA is a 100 years old course whereas CPA was established in 1974 and the professionals who have passed the course has served more than 75000 organizations till date.
+- ACCA is a 100 years old course whereas CPA was established in 1974 and the professionals who have passed the course have served more than 75000 organizations to date.

 ACCA vs CPA – Comparison Table

 Let’s have a look at the Comparison between ACCA vs CPA: